Applied Math and Engineering

 MY ENGINEERING PERSPECTIVE

 Concretely, like many engineers, I love wrangling and solving hard problems in code and CAD.
 I also really like cool gadgets and tech with a distinct ‘WOW’ factor.
 Possibly unlike many engineers, I also love doing mathematics and getting philosophical (or at least critically thoughtful) about what it is we’re actually thinking about and building.
-My education in math, computational cognition, and classical music was the start of a long-viewed trajectory in understanding and creating fundamental concepts, applying them sensibly and (hopefully!) cleverly, and finally delivering something beautiful to stakeholders.
+My education in math, computational cognition, and classical music was the start of a long-viewed trajectory in understanding and creating fundamental concepts, applying them sensibly and (hopefully!) cleverly, and finally delivering something useful and beautiful to stakeholders.

-I wrote my master’s thesis in an area of algebraic geometry that might, with time and the work of other mathematicians, become an extension of Schubert calculus to spherical varieties.
+For whatever it’s worth, I wrote my master’s thesis in an area of algebraic geometry that might, with time and the work of other mathematicians, become an extension of Schubert calculus to spherical varieties.
 The mathematical curiosity and valuing of rigorous argument and problem solving that I have developed over time come to bear especially in the geometric and logical aspects of design.
 I seek to harness relationships between points in either physical or logical space that help engineers arrive at useful points in the overall solution space for a given application.

 Rings of Conditions of Rank 1 Spherical Varieties